wilkerlucio/Bundles/README.markdown

     git clone git://github.com/rspec/rspec-tmbundle.git RSpec.tmbundle
     osascript -e 'tell app "TextMate" to reload bundles'

+## Configuration

+The RSpec TextMate bundle does not `require "rubygems"` so that users who choose other packaging mechanisms can still use it.
+If you _are_ using Rubygems as your package manager, then the simplest thing to do is

+* open up TextMate Preferences
+* go to the Advanced tab
+* add a variable named `RUBYOPT` with the value `rubygems`

 ## History
 Parts of RSpec.tmbundle is based on Florian Weber's TDDMate.